anna328p/trump/README.md

-#TrumpTracker
+#DonaldTracker

-Welcome to TrumpTracker, or whatever we decide to call this thing.
-Here is what you need to get started.
+Welcome to DonaldTracker, don't steal our code without permission.
+Well, if get our permission, it's no longer stealing :)

 ##Instructions